yogeshkk/KAAU/README.md

 Q1) What is KAAU?

 Ans: KAAU is an abbreviation of Kubernetes Authorization Authentication Utility.
-It is a small hobby project I have been working on the past couple of month
+It is a small hobby project I have been working on the past couple of months.

 Q2) What this utility does?

-Ans: KAAU is a web-based application it does CRUD(Create, Read, Update, and Delete) on Authentication and Authorization part which are.
+Ans: KAAU is a web-based application it does CRUD(Create, Read, Update, and Delete) on Kubernetes Authentication and Authorization part which are.

-Authentication,
+Authentication
 - service Account

 Authorization
 - Roles
 - Cluster Roles